MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-setup-vat.md

 3. On the **Posting** FastTab, in the **Gen. Posting Type** field, choose either **Sale** or **Purchase**.
 4. Choose the GST/HST posting groups to use for the sales or purchase account.

-### <a name="to-assign-vat-business-posting-groups-to-customers-and-vendors"></a>To assign VAT business posting groups to customers and vendors
+### <a name="to-assign-vat-business-posting-groups-to-customers-and-vendors"></a>To assign GST/HST business posting groups to customers and vendors

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customer** or **Vendor**, and then choose the related link.
 2. On the **Customer** or **Vendor** card, expand the **Invoicing** FastTab.
-3. Choose the VAT business posting group.
+3. Choose the GST/HST business posting group.

-### <a name="to-assign-vat-product-posting-groups-to-individual-items-and-resources"></a>To assign VAT product posting groups to individual items and resources
+### <a name="to-assign-vat-product-posting-groups-to-individual-items-and-resources"></a>To assign GST/HST product posting groups to individual items and resources

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item** or **Resource**, and then choose the related link.
 2. Do one of the following:

-    * On the **Item** card, expand the **Price & Posting** FastTab, and then choose **Show more** to display the **VAT Product Posting Group** field.
+    * On the **Item** card, expand the **Price & Posting** FastTab, and then choose **Show more** to display the **GST/HST Product Posting Group** field.
     * On the **Resource** card, expand the **Invoicing** FastTab.
-3. Choose the VAT product posting group.
+3. Choose the GST/HST product posting group.

-## <a name="set-up-clauses-to-explain-vat-exemption-or-non-standard-vat-rates"></a>Set Up Clauses to Explain VAT Exemption or Non-Standard VAT Rates
+## <a name="set-up-clauses-to-explain-vat-exemption-or-non-standard-vat-rates"></a>Set Up Clauses to Explain GST/HST Exemption or Non-Standard GST/HST Rates

 You set up a GST/HST clause to describe information about the type of GST/HST that is being applied.
 The information may be required by government regulation.
 After you set up a GST/HST clause, and associate it with a GST/HST posting setup, the GST/HST clause is displayed on printed sales documents that use the GST/HST posting setup group.